Ttanvi996/MarketBasketAnalysisUsingAprioriAlgorithm/README.md

 ## Description

-This project demonstrates how to perform Market Basket Analysis using Python.
-It applies the Apriori algorithm to identify frequently purchased item combinations and generate association rules.
+This project uses Apriori algorithm to identify frequently purchased item combinations and generate association rules.
 The analysis helps understand customer buying behavior and supports business decisions such as product bundling, placement, and targeted marketing.

 ---